Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Hydrodynamic waves at high temperature

 \subsection{Propagation properties}

 We now consider two concrete examples to illustrate the properties of the HVW and AVW, respectively.
 In the first case, we take the following initial conditions:

-where we used the overhead bar $\bar{\mu}_V$ to denote the background value of the vector chemical potential (both the axial and helical background chemical potentials vanish).
+where we used the overhead bar $\bar{\mu}_V$ to denote time-dependent quantities.
+Background values are denoted without an overhead bar (only the vector chemical potential has a non-vanishing background value in the above).
 We then have three equations for the mode amplitudes,

 Using Eq.~\eqref{eq:largeT:AVW}, it can be seen that $\delta \mu_V^\AVW = 0$.
-Using the last two of the above relations, it can be shown that $\delta \mu_A^\AVW = 0$, which leads to the solution
+Employing the last two of the above relations, it can be shown that $\delta \mu_A^\AVW = 0$, which leads to the solution